The Zendesk Suite of products provides multiple ways for you to deliver support to and communicate with your customers.

 The steps in this workflow are described in more detail in this article, which includes the following topics:

-- Planning your Web Widget strategy for Zendesk Suite
+- Planning your Web Widget (Classic) strategy for Zendesk Suite

-- Configuring Zendesk Suite products for the Web Widget
+- Configuring Zendesk Suite products for Web Widget (Classic)

-- Adding the Web Widget to your support portal
+- Adding Web Widget (Classic) to your support portal

 - Further customization of your widget configuration(s) by modifying the API